emiliehwolf/ggplot2_examples/readme.md

 ```
 ![Rplotpiechart.png](https://github.com/emiliehwolf/ggplot2_examples/blob/master/plots/Rplotpiechart.png)

-***Pie charts are not recommended because people are better able to distinguish differences in length than in volume.***
+***Pie charts are not recommended because people are better able to distinguish differences in length than in volume.
+Histograms and bar charts are better.***

 ### Rainbow pie chart of 'esoph' dataset with percentages
 ```r